Mahir-Isikli/artemis-hackathon/README.md

 [![Documentation](https://img.shields.io/badge/Documentation-📕-blue)](https://docs.browser-use.com)
 [![WarmShao](https://img.shields.io/twitter/follow/warmshao?style=social)](https://x.com/warmshao)

-This project builds upon the foundation of the [browser-use](https://github.com/browser-use/browser-use), which is designed to make websites accessible for AI agents.
+This project builds on top of the [browser-use web UI](https://github.com/browser-use/web-ui) and leverages [browser-use](https://github.com/browser-use/browser-use) to automate browser tasks and send results via WhatsApp notifications.
+Perfect for setting up automated web monitoring, data collection, or any browser-based task where you want to receive updates on your phone.

-We would like to officially thank [WarmShao](https://github.com/warmshao) for his contribution to this project.
+We would like to officially thank [WarmShao](https://github.com/warmshao) for his contribution to the original browser-use web UI project, which serves as the foundation for this WhatsApp-enabled version.

-**WebUI:** is built on Gradio and supports most of `browser-use` functionalities.
-This UI is designed to be user-friendly and enables easy interaction with the browser agent.
+**Key Features:**
+- **Task Automation:** Use AI to perform complex browser-based tasks automatically
+- **WhatsApp Notifications:** Receive task results and updates directly through WhatsApp
+- **User-friendly WebUI:** Built on Gradio for easy task setup and monitoring

-**Expanded LLM Support:** We've integrated support for various Large Language Models (LLMs), including: Google, OpenAI, Azure OpenAI, Anthropic, DeepSeek, Ollama etc. And we plan to add support for even more models in the future.
+- **Multiple LLM Support:** Integrated with various AI models including Google, OpenAI, Azure OpenAI, Anthropic, DeepSeek, Ollama etc.

-**Custom Browser Support:** You can use your own browser with our tool, eliminating the need to re-login to sites or deal with other authentication challenges.
-This feature also supports high-definition screen recording.
+- **Custom Browser Support:** Use your own browser to maintain existing logins and sessions

-**Persistent Browser Sessions:** You can choose to keep the browser window open between AI tasks, allowing you to see the complete history and state of AI interactions.
+- **Persistent Sessions:** Option to keep browser sessions active between tasks

+**Use Cases:**
+- Monitor website changes and get WhatsApp notifications
+- Automate data collection with results sent to your phone
+- Schedule regular web checks with status updates
+- Receive AI analysis results via WhatsApp

 <video src="https://github.com/user-attachments/assets/56bc7080-f2e3-4367-af22-6bf2245ff6cb" controls="controls">Your browser does not support playing this video!</video>